nsbarr/self-therapy/content/posts/my-first-post.md

 ### Enter the superprompt

 The AI Practice Partner uses Whisper, an open-source audio transcription tool, which allows me to talk rather than type and keep my eyes closed – my preferred way of doing inner work.
-Using the ChatGPT API, the practice partner unobtrusively guides me through relevant IFS protocols while respecting my own meandering explorations.
+Using the ChatGPT API, the Practice Partner unobtrusively guides me through relevant IFS protocols while respecting my own meandering explorations.
 It sticks to terse, information-dense responses that reflect what it's hearing me say, and it's forbidden from unsolicited feedback and empathy.
 This helps me remember that I am the only Self in the session.
 Finally, the system codifies the contents of the session into well-structured data that persists across sessions, helping me deepen my relationship to my parts over time.

 {{< figure
   src="/interface.png"